MyToshika/mytoshika-boilerplate/README.md

-## Spring Boot + Rest + JIB
+## Spring Boot + Rest + JIB(Push docker image to repository)
 - It will run in all cases and there will not be 403 error in response.

 ### Usage

-- Run the application and go on http://localhost:8082/
+- Run the application and go on http://localhost:8081/info
-- Use the TestController url to invoke controllers methods.

 ### Build and run